qaintumai/quantum/docs/user_guide.md

 The /tutorials directory contains Jupyter notebooks for exploration and experimentation.
 These notebooks provide examples of how to use the models and layers in the project.

+- `.ipynb_checkpoints`:This subdirectory stores auto-saved versions of the Jupyter notebooks.
+These checkpoints are created by Jupyter to prevent data loss during notebook editing.
+They allow users to recover previous versions of their work.

+- `data Directory`: The data directory contains datasets used for training and evaluating quantum neural networks in the provided tutorials.
+It includes raw data files from the MNIST dataset, which is a popular dataset for image classification tasks.

+- `Subdirectory`:` \MNIST\raw`: Stores the raw MNIST dataset files used for training and evaluating models in the tutorials.

-- `qnn_binary_classifier.ipynb`: Photonic Analog (PA) QNN for binary classification.
+- `QNN_binary_classifier.ipynb`: Photonic Analog (PA) QNN for binary classification.
 This is an application of the original work ["Continuous Variable Quantum Neural Networks"](https://arxiv.org/abs/1806.06871).

-- `n_qumode_classifier.ipynb`: Photonic Analog (PA) QNN for multi output classification.
+- `4_qumode_classifier.ipynb`: Photonic Analog (PA) QNN for multi output classification.
 This is an application of the original work ["Continuous Variable Quantum MNIST Classifiers"](https://arxiv.org/abs/2204.01194).
 ---

 ## Documentation